-Misshapen ships stood on the deepFull of strange gold andfire,And hairy men, as huge as sinWith horned heads, camewading inThrough the long, low sea-mire.
+Misshapen ships stood on the deep Full of strange gold and fire, And hairy men, as huge as sin With horned heads, came wading in Through the long, low sea-mire.

-Our towns were shaken of tall kingsWith scarlet beards likeblood:The world turned empty where they trod,They took thekindly cross of GodAnd cut it up for wood.
+Our towns were shaken of tall kings With scarlet beards like blood: The world turned empty where they trod, They took the kindly cross of God And cut it up for wood.

-Their souls were drifting as the sea,And all good towns andlandsThey only saw with heavy eyes,And broke with heavyhands,And broke with heavy
+Their souls were drifting as the sea, And all good towns and lands They only saw with heavy eyes, And broke with heavy hands,

-Their gods were sadder than the sea,Gods of a wandering will,Who cried for blood like beasts at night,Sadly, from hill to hill.
+Their gods were sadder than the sea, Gods of a wandering will, Who cried for blood like beasts at night, Sadly, from hill to hill.